New Buildings Program

 - financial incentives.

-Design professionals and building owners should contact us early in a project’s design phase to determine eligibility for financial incentives and Power Smart designation.
+Design professionals and building owners should contact us early in a project’s design phase to determine eligibility for financial incentives and energy efficiency designation.
 During the design phase, energy modelling is used to see if the building’s design meets the program’s minimum requirements.
 Energy modelling uses computer tools to simulate energy use, and is a growing part of the construction industry.

 The New Buildings Program is available for commercial and multi-residential new construction projects required to follow the Manitoba Energy Code for Buildings 2013 (MECB).
 As of December 1, 2014, the MECB came into effect and applies to new construction, additions, and initial tenant improvements for Part 3 buildings in Manitoba.